Hugo-W/pyEEG/README.md

 ## Documentation

-The simplest way is to access it from Imperial College Network (or via VPN) [here](http://bg-hw2512.bg.ic.ac.uk/).
-But you can also generate an _offline_ HTML version, or a PDF file of all the docs by following the following instructions (I reckon the HTML pages are easier to navigate in and prettier than the PDF thanks to the nice theme brought by `sphinx_rtd_theme`).
+You can generate an _offline_ HTML version, or a PDF file of all the docs by following the following instructions (HTML pages are easier to navigate in and prettier than the PDF thanks to the nice theme brought by `sphinx_rtd_theme`).

 ### Generate the documentation